 The ozone cross section at the northern boundary shows features that are not in line with what is seen in the other models (fig 3.11).
-Relatively large over- and underestimations of ozone are spotted across the whole vertical extent of the troposphere compared to the other models and IAGOS measurements (fig 5.5).
+Some relatively large underestimations of ozone are spotted in the free troposphere compared to the other models and IAGOS measurements (fig 5.5).
 Ozone correlation coefficients at high altitude stations and GAW stations are much lower than for the other models in both forecasts and analyses (figs 8.5, 10.4 and 10.5).
-Similar results are found in the correlation coefficient for CO based on comparisons at the GAW stations (figs 10.9 and 10.10).
+Similar results are found in the correlation coefficient for CO based on comparisons at the GAW stations for the forecasts (fig 10.9).